SanojRellen/Ablage/README.md

-Sub PopulateCouponAndDates()
+Sub CalculatePeriodsAndPopulate()
     ' Define variables
     Dim CouponRate As String
-    Dim StartDate As Date
+    Dim StartYear As Integer
-    Dim EndDate As Date
+    Dim EndYear As Integer
     Dim NumberOfPeriods As Integer
     Dim i As Integer
     Dim CouponRange As Range